virb30/lml-commerce/README.md

 # LML Commerce

-An E-commerce project to practice and study concepts like, but not limited to:
+An eCommerce project to practice and study concepts like, but not limited to:

 * Domain-Driven Design
 * Clean Architecture